KimNyholm/ubuntu-web-development/README.md

 Install Ubuntu packages and Drupal<br>
 <code>/vagrant/trusty-all.ssh</code>

-Wait, and when installation is done in about 10 minutes, browse to http://ubuntu.dev.
-You are now able to work with 4 different Drupal versions.
+Wait, and when installation is done in about 10 minutes.
+On your host browse to http://ubuntu.dev.
+You are now able to work with
+4 different Drupal versions.

 - Recommended Drupal 7 stable release, http://ubuntu.dev/drupal-7